The Feature Our Happiest Customers Love Most

 But if you’re looking for a free Twitter analytics tool that can do more, this list will come in handy.

-However, bear in mind that these free tools are not an alternative to enterprise tools, such as Brandwatch Analytics, aimed at helping advanced businesses discover, analyze and make sophisticated use of all their social data (not just Twitter).
+However, bear in mind that these free tools are not an alternative to enterprise tools, such as Brandwatch Consumer Research, aimed at helping advanced businesses discover, analyze and make sophisticated use of all their social data (not just Twitter).

 They also lack the audience analysis functionality of Brandwatch Audiences, which enables you to rank followers by influence, see who their influencers are, and look at the content they share.